Azure-Samples/deepseek-azure-javascript/README.md

 There are multiple ways to get started with this project.

-The quickest way is to use [GitHub Codespaces](#use-github-codespaces) that provides a preconfigured environment for you.
+The quickest way is to use [GitHub Codespaces](#use-github-codespaces) that provides a preconfigured environment for you, directly from your browser.
 Alternatively, you can [set up your local environment](#use-your-local-environment) following the instructions below.

 <details open>
 <summary><h3>Use GitHub Codespaces</h3></summary>